kaiorosa1/100-days-of-code/log.md

 ### Day 73: April 9, 2019

 **Today's Progress**: I've worked on Rodrigo's portfolio, right now I've been focusing on the looks of each page.
-I created the instagram grid that I inted to use the instagram API to fetch from if this is a thing haha I don't know much about API and this is gonna be a very good experience working with that.
+I created the instagram grid that I intend to use the instagram API to fetch from if this is a thing haha I don't know much about API and this is gonna be a very good experience working with that.
+Also worked on React challenges on FCC.

 **Thoughts**: I'm very excited to be halfway in the portfolio I'm creating from scratch.
 The design was made by my friend Rodrigo but I'm creating each component and adjusting and everything.